shrinerb/shrine/README.md

 that adds resumable uploads from scratch, as well as the [Roda demo][resumable demo] for a complete example.

+Alternatively, you can have resumable uploads directly to S3 using the [AwsS3Multipart] Uppy plugin, accompanied with the [uppy-s3_multipart] gem.

 ## Backgrounding

 Shrine is the first file attachment library designed for backgrounding support.